Bascil/weather-app-backend/README.md

 # weather-app-backend

-A high performance, scalable backend application built with Laravel 11, optimized for Google Cloud Run, using FrankenPHP and Docker.
+A high performance, scalable backend service built with Laravel 11, optimized for Google Cloud Run, using FrankenPHP and Docker.
 It includes unit tests and benchmarking tools to ensure robustness and efficiency.

 ## Table of Contents